 This requires more decision-making on your part.
 You can't follow antiquated courtship rituals anymore.
 (At least I don't advise it.
 Asking a woman's father if you can date his daughter without consulting her first might be a good way to never get a first date.)
 You also don't have a scriptural field manual that tells you how to behave in every situation.
 It's up to you to be in prayer and conversation with your Christian community about these things.
 You're going to have to think, talk, pray, and be ready to make some mistakes.
 Speaking of mistakes, let's look at our next myth.

-Myth #3: "God will reveal to you the woman that you are going to marry the instant you meet her."
+Myth #3: "God will reveal to you the man or woman that you are going to marry the instant you meet him or her."

 If this is true, I screwed up somewhere.
 I thought my wife was out of my league when I met her.
 We had a nice conversation, but I left thinking that she wouldn't go out with a guy like me.
 Regardless, I didn't get a divine telegram saying, "She's the one!
 Start picking out china patterns!"

 Waiting for God to whack you on the head and tell you whom to marry isn't faith; it's fear.
 Many people want nothing to do with dating because of the risk and potential pain that it involves.
 This is certainly understandable, as dating can have traumatic results in unhealthy circumstances.
 But what do you think serves us better in the long run?
 Growing and suffering in the process of learning or a revelation that lets us off the hook?
 I would have loved to know that the beautiful woman I was talking to would one day be my wife, but I might not have worked as hard to earn her hand in marriage.
 I would have missed a lot of experiences that made me a better man.